Roucail/Interactible_tree_view_tkinter/README.md

 Keyword argument:
    lines_parameters -- define all parameters in the menu.
 It except a list of tuples.
         each tuples should be five object long : 1st, string, parent ("", for the root).
 2nd, string, name of the parameter (should be unique).
-3rd, string, default value.
+3rd, list of string, default value.
 4th, parameter type, 5th initial view, True: expand children.
         details on the 4th parameter, if:
             bool() : will toggle value between True and False